danachermesh/PUI2017_dcr346/HW9_dcr346/peerRev_cm4692.md

 From the title the observer understands that this is the data of _all_ of Seatle bicycle trips and has no ides about the Fremont Bridge, which maked the title slightly misleading.
 - **Kind of plot:** A **bar plot** might have given us a more strait forward understanding of the data.
 Also, having the _total_ line makes the west/east lines too close and hence the differences between them insignificant.
 Using bar plot could have been useful in this sense, too: the bars of east/west could have been _stacked_ and you could have annotate the total number at the top of the stacked bar.
 - **Colors:** The _green_ clolor of the total # and the _orange_ color of the east # will look too similar to blind-color people with Deuterwanopia and Protanopia disorder.
 The _green_ and the _blue_ lines will be observed as the same color by those who have Tritanopia disorder.

+# FBB feedback

+**esthetics** : why is this plot such low resolution?

+good job for understanding the ambiguity in what is plotted by looking at the code.
+At this point I am still uncertain what is plot: i though it was weekly rides, not hourly though!

+The glaring esthetic issue with this plot (as it is shown in your repo at least) is the low resolution which is distracting, and off-putting.

+The clarity is impaired by the redundancy: why is total and westward and eastward shown, while westward and eastward have negligeable differences that are almost certainly not significant, so total os just 2 x east or 2 x west?

+The y axis label is ambiguous: what is the quantity being plotted?
+"Number of treeps per week" would have been better

+The title does not need to say that this is a plot "Plot of Seattle weekly bicycle trips" -> "Seattle PRONTO bike usage September 2013- June 2015" (here yes you could use the dates, cause they are not clear from the plot, in fact using the exact data , e.g. 10/6/2015, would be very useful

+10/10